oracle/graal/truffle/docs/TruffleStrings.md

 To check if your code is switching encodings properly, run your unit tests with the system variable `truffle.strings.debug-strict-encoding-checks=true`.
-This disables re-using string objects when switching encodings, and makes all encoding checks more strict.
+This disables re-using string objects when switching encodings, and makes encoding checks more strict: all operations working on a single string will enforce an exact match, whereas operations working on two strings will still allow re-interpretations.

 All TruffleString operations with more than one string parameter require the strings to be in a common encoding!